 Our private ear wax removal clinic in Horley also serves clients in Surrey, Gatwick Airport, Meath Green, The Acres, Smallfield, Burstow, Povey Cross,, Hookwood, Wrays, Outwood, Shipley Bridge, Norwood Hill, Charlwood, Lowfield Heath, Tinsley Green, Copthorne, Three Bridges, Russ Hill, Ifield, West Green, Lambs Green, Irons Bottom, Salfoeds, Wouldham, Crawley Down,, Blindley Heath, Sidlow, Leigh, Salfords, Newdigate.
 Crawley, East Grinstead, Reigate and Dorking .

-Horley Microsuction Prices - LOWEST IN SURREY
+Horley Microsuction Prices - BEST VALUE IN SURREY

 WE REGRET THAT DUE TO COVID-19 OUR PRICES HAVE GONE UP.
 IN ADDITION TO THE HIGH COST OF PPE, WE MUST NOW SET ASIDE AN ADDITIONAL MINIMUM OF 50% OF THE APPOINTMENT TIME TO DOFF AND DON PPE AND DECONTAMINATE SURFACES IN THE ROOM.
 WE HOPE YOU UNDERSTAND THAT THESE ADDITIONAL MEASURES ARE FOR YOUR SAFETY.